-2016 Chicago murder rate is highest in 19 years
+Chicago's 762 homicides in 2016 is highest in 19 years

 Story highlights

-- Attacks on police officers nearly double in 2016
+- Attacks on police officers nearly doubled in 2016

 (CNN)Chicago marked 2016 as the deadliest year in nearly two decades, data released by the Chicago Police Department shows.